opalmedapps/opal-app/README.md

   npm run build:staging:ios
   npm run build:staging:android
   ```

-  A few notes on this:
-    - If building for iOS make sure the app is signed under a development profile, otherwise the build process will fail, follow this guide for help:
-4. Finally run the Cordova app
+4. Finally, to run the app in an emulator run:
 ```
 npm run start:app:staging:ios # To run app in an for iOS emulator npm run start:app:staging:android # To run app in an Android emulator.
 ```
+A few notes on this:
+ - If building for iOS you may need a developer profile in Apple depending on what you want to do.
+Running in an emulator does not require development profiles.

 ### Opal App Scripts
 We have added commands for developer convenience to the `package.json`.
 Take some
-time to understand what they do, this wil help you manipulate the project better, here is a list of them.
+time to understand what they do, this wil help you manipulate the project better.
 ```json
   "scripts": {
     "prepare:web": "npm run prepare:web:staging",